Make this Passover dessert at your next gathering. You and everyone else at the table will love my Kosher chocolate-covered Matzo bark.

-Winn-Dixie has several stores in South Florida with an extensive Kosher section.
+Grocery stores with kosher sections have several stores in South Florida with an extensive Kosher section.
 In fact over the holiday, Winn Dixie is offering fully-prepared kosher meals are available at their three South Florida kosher stores located in Aventura, Tamarac and Boca Raton, as well as 11 additional South Florida stores.
-Here is the prepared meal order form which also has the list of other stores that you can order from.

 Passover is all about remembering the past and keeping traditions alive.
 If you don’t have time to make everything homemade, give yourself a break and order a prepared Passover meal.